Galaxy assembly bias in cosmological hydrodynamical simulations: a comparison between SIMBA and IllustrisTNG: Acknowledgements

 \section{Acknowledgements}

 HGY is grateful for support from the China Scholarship Council (CSC) under Grant No. CSC 202306340042.
 We are grateful to Shadab Alam and to Sergio Contreras for helpful comments that allowed us to tighten some of our arguments.
+We thank the anonymous referee for their constructive comments, which helped us improve the discussion of our results.